drandrewthomas/gcodercnc2d5/Testing/Readme.md

 **Boxy_100x75_load_test.svg**: This is the same as the Inkscape loading test SVG file, but created online in BoxySVG.
 This file was created using the Boxy Chromebook WebApp.

 **Touchdraw_100x75_load_test.svg**: This is the same as the Inkscape loading test SVG file, but created using Touchdraw.
 This file was created using the Touchdraw Android app on a Chromebook tablet.
+However, it does not include a text element as they don't seem to currently export into the SVG file on the Android app.

 **LibreDraw_100x75_load_test.svg**: This is the same as the other load tests, but created in LibreDraw. **It will not pass testing as LibreDraw is not currently supported**.
 However, it is included here to monitor the level of compatibility between versions in case of future attempts to support it.
 This file was created using LibreOffice version 6.2.8.2 on Ubuntu Linux.